 Millboro is a tiny town located in the state of Virginia.
 With a population of 236 people and just one neighborhood, Millboro is the 385th largest community in Virginia.
-Much of the housing stock in Millboro was built prior to World War II, making it one of the older and more historic towns in the country.
+Millboro has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Millboro is a blue-collar town, with 76.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Millboro, you'll notice that it is more blue-collar than most other communities in America.
+76.92% of Millboro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Millboro is a town of production and manufacturing workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Millboro who work in teaching (15.38%), office and administrative support (7.69%), and sales jobs (0.00%).

-Because of many things, Millboro is a great place for families with children to consider.
-First of all, many other families with children live here, making Millboro a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Millboro has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Millboro is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Millboro’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Millboro is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Millboro, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.